Despite Job Boom, More Men Are Giving Up On Work

 Don't see the graphic above?
 Click here.

-DeMarco still looks for work, but with his dyslexia, he doesn't read or write well and has trouble convincing employers to hire him, he says.
+DeMarco still looks for work, but with his dyslexia, he doesn't read or write well and has trouble persuading employers to hire him, he says.

 "It's just hard out there for people like myself to get a job," he says.